bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 2386 - The desire of his parents to let their child act without correction on every impulse perversely produced precisely the opposite effect: they deprived him instead of every opportunity to engage in independent action.
 Because they did not dare to teach him what “No” means, he had no conception of the reasonable limits enabling maximal toddler autonomy.

+ - loc 2386 - The desire of his parents to let their child act without correction on every impulse perversely produced precisely the opposite effect: they deprived him instead of every opportunity to engage in independent action.
+Because they did not dare to teach him what “No” means, he had no conception

  - loc 2547 - Children are damaged when those charged with their care, afraid of any conflict or upset, no longer dare to correct them, and leave them without guidance.
 I can recognize such children on the street.
 They are doughy and unfocused and vague.
 They are leaden and dull instead of golden and bright.
 They are uncarved blocks, trapped in a perpetual state of waiting-to-be.

+ - loc 2547 - them, instead, in an unconscious and undifferentiated state.
+Children are damaged when those charged with their care, afraid of any conflict or upset, no longer dare to correct them, and leave them without guidance.
+I can recognize such children on the street.
+They are doughy and unfocused and vague.
+They are leaden and dull instead of golden and bright.
+They are uncarved blocks, trapped in a perpetual state of waiting-to-be.

  - loc 2573 - It is difficult to formulate just and compassionate strategies of discipline, and to negotiate their application with others deeply involved in a child’s care.
 Because of this combination of responsibility and difficulty, any suggestion that all constraints placed on children are damaging can be perversely welcome.
 Such a notion, once accepted, allows adults who should know better to abandon their duty to serve as agents of enculturation and pretend that doing so is good for children.

  - loc 2611 - Infants are like blind people, searching for a wall.
 They have to push forward, and test, to see where the actual boundaries lie (and those are too-seldom where they are said to be).
 Consistent correction of such action indicates the limits of acceptable aggression to the child.
 Its absence merely heightens curiosity—so the child will hit and bite and kick, if he is aggressive and dominant, until something indicates a limit.

  - loc 2624 - He was frustrating his mother, and she was taking it out on me.
 The trajectory wasn’t good.
 After a few days of this degeneration, I decided to take the spoon back.
 I prepared for war.
 I set aside sufficient time.
 A patient adult can defeat a two-year-old, hard as that is to believe.
 As the saying goes: “Old age and treachery can always overcome youth and skill.”
 This is partly because time lasts forever, when you’re two.
 Half an hour for me was a week for my son.
 I assured myself of victory.
 He was stubborn and horrible.
 But I could be worse.
 We sat down, face to face, bowl in front of him.
 It was High Noon.
 He knew it, and I knew it.

+ - loc 2624 - He was frustrating his mother, and she was taking it out on me.
+The trajectory wasn’t good.
+After a few days of this degeneration,

  - loc 2633 - Ten or so pokes later, he opened his mouth, planning to emit a sound of outrage.
 Hah!
 His mistake.
 I deftly inserted the spoon.
 He tried, gamely, to force out the offending food with his tongue.
 But I know how to deal with that, too.
 I just placed my forefinger horizontally across his lips.
 Some came out.
 But some was swallowed, too.
 Score one for Dad.
 I gave him a pat on the head, and told him that he was a good boy.
 And I meant it.
 When someone does something you are trying to get them to do, reward them.
 No grudge after victory.